migalmoreno/fdroid.el/README.md

 An example configuration might look like this:

-    (define-key global-map (kbd "C-c C--") 'fdroid-map) ; Set your preferred binding for the fdroid-map (with-eval-after-load 'fdroid
+    (define-key global-map (kbd "C-c f") 'fdroid-map) ; Set your preferred binding for the fdroid-map (with-eval-after-load 'fdroid
-      (setopt fdroid-log-events t) ; Whether messages should be logged after an operation (setopt fdroid-sans-device t)) ; Perform `fdroid-*' operations without a connected device
+      (setq fdroid-log-events t) ; Whether messages should be logged after an operation (setq fdroid-sans-device t)) ; Perform `fdroid-*' operations without a connected device

 Above, we set a global binding for the `fdroid-map`.
 From here onward we can use the `fdroid-list-packages` command to show all packages available for the current F-Droid repository.
 You can then invoke the interactive commands set below or, if you have the [Embark](https://github.com/oantolin/embark) package installed, the corresponding Embark actions on the mini-buffer targets: